This morning I was reading St. John of the Cross, and came across this passage.

 So what does all this have to do with contemplation?
 Well, this entire post is my reflection on a quote from one of the great contemplatives of the church, John of the Cross!
 But also, I worry that we who exult in the joy of silence, and the serenity of seeking God’s face in kenosis and unknowing, often forget that the contemplative tradition speaks with a fairly unified voice about the importance of making mindful choices, not just in our prayer time, but throughout our lives, as a necessary prerequisite to a healthy and meaningful contemplative practice.
 Contemplation is like a delicate orchid, that requires very specific conditions in which to grow.
 Those conditions include a life grounded in trust in God, compassion, serenity, love of neighbors, sexual integrity (chastity), and, at the very least, the active effort to let go of addictions and abusive habits and behaviors — all by the grace of God, of course.
 We don’t have to be perfect or holy in order to walk the contemplative path.
 But if we are serious about the contemplative life, our practice of silent prayer must be grounded in an overall life dedicated to actively responding to God’s universal call to holiness.
 “You are as holy as you want to be,” noted the great Flemish mystic John Ruysbroeck.
 It’s important to remember that.
 Our choices determine who we are.
 We do not make ourselves holy — only God can do that.
 But God respects our God-given freedom, which means that, with only rare exceptions, God will not make us holy unless we signal that we want it — and we do that by the choices we make.

-So tomorrow Lent begins, and I offer this meditation on the relationship between contemplation and choosing holiness as an invitation to keep a Holy Lent.
+I’m writing this the day before Ash Wednesday — the beginning of Lent — and I offer this meditation on the relationship between contemplation and choosing holiness as an invitation to keep a Holy Lent.
 I hope that your Lent will be a time of rich contemplative resting and knowing, trusting in the unseen, but real, loving presence of God.
 I also hope that it will be a time in which you (and I) will mindfully reflect on the choices we make and will continue to make.
 Where our choices have led to disordered appetites, may we gently let that go, and wisely choose again.
 And where our choices are made in response to the leading of the Holy Spirit, may we enjoy the fruit of that Spirit, including the “mildness, peace, comfort, light, purity, and strength” of which John of the Cross speaks.

 Have a good Lent.